chrisdl/ask_osx_dotfile/README.md

 y, Y, yes, Yes and YES = yes. **Everything else = no**

 Take a look in the ask_osx_dotfile.sh file, how it works is very straightforward.

+Please check out [Mathias dotfiles repo](https://github.com/mathiasbynens/dotfiles) and [Pauls fork](https://github.com/paulirish/dotfiles) for more dotfiles goodness.

+## License & Disclaimer

+Use at your own risk!
+This will run sudo commands on your computer!